xamcat/mobcat-library/docs/foundational_components.md

 ### Commonly Used Capabilities

 #### Setting Default Request Headers
 Defines the headers that persist across **HttpClient** requests.
-Typically performed as a one-off action, but could also be used to change values to reflect changes.
+Typically performed as a one-off action, but could also be used to update the values to reflect changes.
 Specifying *true* in the first **shouldClear** parameter will clear all previous default headers.
 ```cs
 _myHttpService.SetDefaultRequestHeaders(false, new KeyValuePair<string, string>("api_key", "<api_key_value>"));
 ```

 #### Modifying Http Client
-Enables use of the underling **HttpClient** object directly.
+You can modify the underlying **HttpClient** object from another class the using the ModifyHttpClient method.

 ```cs
 _myHttpService.ModifyHttpClient((client) => client.Timeout = TimeSpan.FromMilliseconds(5000));
 ```

+The underlying **HttpClient** can be used directly by the derived class via the protected **_client** member.

-#### Modifying the HttpRequest
+#### Modifying the HttpRequestMessage
-It is possible to modify the underlying **HttpRequest** before it is sent.
+It is possible to modify the underlying **HttpRequestMessage** before it is sent.
 For example, adding headers specific to a subset of operations or ad-hoc manipulation of the request uri.

 ```cs
 Task<IEnumerable<MyItem>> GetItemsAsync()